Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB608', 'What `Blocked` status means for a Test Run')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB608.aspx">KB608</a> What `Blocked` status means for a Test Run

+When you run a test with Spira (via RapiseLauncher) you may get a `Blocked` status for a test run.
+It is displayed in the Test Runs view and Test Sets view both in Spira and Spira Dahboard in Rapise.

+### <a onclick="return RegisterKbClick('KB603', 'The 2021 release wave 2 for Dynamics 365 for Sales')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB603.aspx">KB603</a> The 2021 release wave 2 for Dynamics 365 for Sales

+The 2021 release wave 2 for Dynamics 365 contains hundreds of new features across Dynamics 365 applications.
+If you are using Rapise to test a Dynamics 365 for Sales instance you may be affected by the coming changes.
+To help you update existing tests we summarized differences (important for UI automation) between old and new versions of Dynamics 365 for Sales.

+### <a onclick="return RegisterKbClick('KB602', 'Auto start/stop Azure VM to run UI tests')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB602.aspx">KB602</a> Auto start/stop Azure VM to run UI tests

+If you are using a Microsoft Azure VM to run UI tests  and do not want to keep the VM always running (to save budget) you may configure automatic start/stop and auto logon for the machine.

 ### <a onclick="return RegisterKbClick('KB600', 'Change the default Screenshot folder')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB600.aspx">KB600</a> Change the default Screenshot folder

 If a test is configured to capture screenshots during playback - Rapise puts then into Reports folder in the working directory of the test.
 If you want to copy screenshots to a different location or instruct Rapise to put images into a different folder - check out this article.